django/deps/draft/XXXX-dissolve-core.rst

 * A new role, Merger, exists and will consist of being responsible for merging pull requests.

+* A second new role, Releaser, exists and will consist of being responsible for issuing new packaged releases of Django.

 * Decision-making will occur on the django-developers mailing list, with participation open to anyone.
 Decisions will be made by voting, with Mergers keeping track of votes to determine if a consensus exists toward a particular decision.

-* A technical board, elected by the Framework team, will exist as a tie-breaker and to provide oversight of the Mergers.
+* A Technical Board, elected by the Framework team, will exist as a tie-breaker and to provide oversight of the Mergers.

 New role: Merger
 ----------------